m50d/m50d.github.com/2020-09-22-language-success-is-random.md

 For the past 10 years I've been making my career in language X. I thought - and still think - that language X is the best language going.
 I thought - but no longer think - that this mattered.
 And facing the prospect of working in less-good languages for years has made me look on previous experiences with fresh eyes, and wonder how little language success has to do with language design.

+Language X offers an unbeatable combination of features.